 boolean | true |

-Show the Y2 axis on the left. |
+Show the Y2 axis on the left.
+The left margin collapses unless a y2Title is set. |

 End labels and markers |